hannahcancode/hannahcancode.github.io/_posts/2016-12-26-a-year-in-code-review.markdown

 date:   2016-12-26 21:00:00 +1100
 ---

 2016 was a big year for everyone it seems, and it was an especially big year for me in my code adventure.
-I went from being very hesistant about my skills to someone who is ready to be a junior developer for real.
+I went from being very hesitant about my skills to someone who is ready to be a junior developer for real.
 So while I finish off the last of the Christmas pavlova, I thought I'd look back on my year in code.

 **January and February** started off slowly, I got a promotion at work and a lot of my mental energy was dedicated to that adjustment.
 I watched a few lectures on Coursera from their Internet History, Technology and Security, Principles of Computing, and Python for Databases courses.

 **March** was when I really threw myself into learning, and started to hold myself accountable.
 I set up a twitter account ({% include icon-twitter.html username="hannahcancode" %}) and a github account ({% include icon-github.html username="hannahcancode" %}) to share what I was doing.
 Looking back through my early tweets, there's more negative self talk than I would have imagined - I used words like 'shitty' and 'rubbish' to downplay my achievements.
 I'm pleased to say I think I've turned this around.

-I also dived into working on my pyglet game, dealing with classes (both one I'd made and pyglet's classes), **kwargs, inheritence and composition.
+I also dived into working on my pyglet game, dealing with classes (both ones I'd made and pyglet's classes), **kwargs, inheritance and composition.
 I animated my character's walk so she didn't hover, implemented multiple screens and set up a game of life style disease progression for my trees, changing their colour when "disease" hit.

 In **April** I did a fair bit of non-code work on my sprites, making nicer walking animations (with bounce!) and refining my main character's face (got rid of her mouth, a permanent smile was creepy).
 I also rolled up my sleeves, brewed a lot of V60 coffee, and spent a day qualifying for Google Code Jam 2016!
 I was very pleased with myself.
 I competed in round 1A too, and got the first question right in a flash.
-Unfortunately I overthought the second question, but I was pleased to see I was on the right track.
+Unfortunately I over thought the second question, but I was pleased to see I was on the right track.

 ![Code Jam 2016]({{ site.url}}/assets/codejam.jpg){: .small-image-centre}

 In **May** I implemented adorable mushrooms in my game, that randomly grew from nothing and shrank away a few seconds later.
-I created an inventory system and made the mushrooms collectable with a button press when you got close enouch to them.
+I created an inventory system and made the mushrooms collectable with a button press when you got close enough to them.

 ![Spawning mushrooms]({{ site.url}}/assets/mushrooms.png){: .small-image-centre}

-I also booked flights and accomodation for PyCon AU in Melbourne.
+I also booked flights and accommodation for PyCon AU in Melbourne.
 Interestingly I didn't book my ticket until later... imposter syndrome perhaps?

 In **June** I actually registered for PyCon AU.